linkerd/website/linkerd.io/content/blog/happy-birthday-linkerd.md

 🍰 **The creation of industry-defining interfaces**.
 The Linkerd team was the largest contributor to Microsoft's [Service Mesh Interface](https://linkerd.io/2019/05/24/linkerd-and-smi/) specification, and Linkerd's metrics and traffic splitting features support SMI out of the box.
-We continue to believe that SMI will be the future of

 🍰 **A third-party security audit passed with flying colors**.
 The security analysis firm [Cure53 evaluated